Yamameeee/MV2GF/README.md

 ## Updates
-- [2026/08]: The training code of MV2GF on GMVD-D are available.
+- [2026/08]: The example training code of MV2GF on GMVD are available.
 - [2026/07]: MV2GF is selected as an oral presentation in ECCV 2026.
 - [2026/06]: MV2GF is accepted to ECCV 2026.